 Armadillos are not known for getting into houses, but they can impact your San Antonio area yard nonetheless.
-Learn more about armadillo problems below, and if you are experiencing armadillo damage on your property, call Wildlife X Team® San Antonio at 830.253.2810.
+Learn more about armadillo problems below, and if you are dealing with armadillo damage on your San Antonio property, please call Wildlife X Team® San Antonio at 830.253.2810 today to get started on armadillo control plan!

 Common Armadillo Issues

-Armadillos are not known for getting into houses, but they can impact your San Antonio area yard nonetheless.
+The bulk of armadillo problems occur outside—luckily they're not usually indoor pests.
+Armadillos will impact your San Antonio area yard nonetheless.
 Learn more about armadillo problems below:

 Armadillo Yard Damage